Honors College

 www.runet.edu/~nchc/other-links.htm

-All honors students are members of the Honors Student Association (SA).
-Honors SA officers are elected each year to lead the honors student body.
+All honors students are members of the Honors Student Government Association (SGA).
+Honors SGA officers are elected each year to lead the honors student body.
 This group plans activities and service events, and represents honors students to the administration.
-The Honors Student Association meets regularly each semester.
+The Honors Student Government Association meets regularly each semester.

 Contact Information